Basic properties of critical lognormal multiplicative chaos: Introduction

-where $I_n(x) \subset [0,1]$ is the dyadic interval of length $2^{-n}$ containing $x$. \end{thm} The proof uses large deviations estimates exploiting both the exact scaling property of $\mu_{\sqrt{2}}$ and the tail probabilities given by Theorem~\ref{thm:tail}.
-This theorem implies the weaker claim that almost surely there exists a set of full $\mu_{\sqrt{2}}$-measure that has Hausdorff dimension $0$, a fact that we state as Corollary~\ref{cor:0-dimension}.
+The proof uses large deviations estimates exploiting both the exact scaling property of $\mu_{\sqrt{2}}$ and the tail probabilities given by Theorem~\ref{teotail}.
+This theorem implies the weaker claim that almost surely there exists a set of full $\mu_{\sqrt{2}}$-measure that has Hausdorff dimension $0$, a fact that we state as Corollary~\ref{cor0-dimension}.

-For the log-normal critical Mandelbrot measure $\mu$ on trees, we establish in \cite{bknsw12} that $ \mu\big( \left\{ x: \mu(I_n(x)) \leq \psi(n) \textrm{ for all but finitely many }n \right\} \big) = \mu([0,1]) $, for all functions $\psi(n)=n^{-k}$, $k\ge 1$.
-In particular the modulus of continuity (shown to be optimal) does not capture the measure increments behavior $\mu$-almost everywhere -- indeed, this is something one would expect of any multifractal measure.
+For the log-normal critical Mandelbrot measure $\mu$ on trees, we establish in \cite{bknsw12} that $ \mu( \{ x\dvtx \mu(I_n(x)) \leq\psi(n)$ for all but finitely many $n \} ) = \mu([0,1]) $, for all functions $\psi(n)=n^{-k}$, $k\ge1$.
+In particular, the modulus of continuity (shown to be \mbox{optimal}) does not capture the measure increments behavior $\mu$-almost everywhere---indeed, this is something one would expect of any multifractal measure.
 The proof exploits fine information about the renormalization theory for the low temperature measures $\mu_{\beta,n}$.
-Establishing this result in the present setting remains a challenge, as does proving the optimality of the bound provided by Theorem~\ref{thm:modulus}.
+Establishing this result in the present setting remains a challenge, as does proving the optimality of the bound provided by Theorem~\ref{teomodulus}.